 Hormones are promiscuous.
 Hormones sleep around.
 Hormones like binding with other hormone receptors and are often similar enough in structure to do so, especially at higher concentrations.
-This means that estrogens with bind with estrogen receptors but also androgen receptors.
-Progesterone binds with estrogen receptors but also gluccocorticoid (cortisol) receptors, and so on.
+This means that estrogens will bind with estrogen receptors but also androgen receptors.
+Progesterone binds with estrogen receptors but also gluccocorticoid (cortisol) and mineralocorticoid receptors, and so on.
 Because of this cross-binding, the measure of interest becomes the hormone’s ‘affinity’ for a certain receptor.
 How much does hormone A like receptor B. The stronger the affinity, the longer it stays bound and the more intracellular effects it exerts.

 The most shapely hormones bind more.
 Like mating, shape matters.
 The more shapely hormones bind to more receptors, more tightly.
 For example, the shape of MBP, the metabolite of BPA fits into the estrogen receptor better than BPA.
 In fact, MBP is a 1000 times stronger than BPA in its affinity for the estrogen receptors (ERs).
 If both MBP and BPA were competing for the affections an ER, MBP would win.
 This happens with all hormones and hormone-like chemicals, the more shapely the compound, the better it fits with a receptor and the longer it stays there.